 In this step-by-step, we import one of the Power BI sample datasets and use it to create our new dashboard.
 The sample we use is an Excel workbook with two PowerView sheets.
 When Power BI imports the workbook, it adds a dataset and a report to your workspace.
 The report is automatically created from the PowerView sheets.

 Download the Procurement Analysis sample Excel file.
 We recommend saving it in your OneDrive for Business.

 Open the Power BI service in your browser (app.powerbi.com).

-From the left navigation pane, select My Workspace and then select Get Data.
+From the nav pane, select My Workspace and then select Get Data.

 Navigate to the location where you saved the Procurement Analysis sample Excel file.
 Select it and choose Connect.